ngjinshan/quickhack2021/README.md

 - In a real scenario it would be populated with real events/campaigns/webinars etc

 ## Volunteer form
-- Mainly to help out with any events available etc
+- Mainly to help out with any events available or even contribute to the events list
 - The form is just a dummy form, so no data will actually be sent into any database

 ## APIMedic (Mental Health Diagnosis)